damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 ![Build failed](/images/blogimages/the-basics-of-gitlab-ci/failure.png){: .shadow}

 The build fails as expected!

 Okay, we now have automated tests here!
+GitLab CI will run our test script every time we push new code to the repository.

 ## Make results of builds downloadable